MadebyDaris/dayplanner/docs/Manual.md

 # Django + React Development Manual
 ## Building a Day Planner from Beginner to Advanced

-This comprehensive manual covers everything you need to know to build a full-stack day planner application using Django (backend) and React (frontend).
+This comprehensive manual covers everything you need to know to build a full-stack application using Django (backend) and React (frontend).

 ---